morinlab/lymphopedia/EML2.md

 # EML2

-Due to [minimal support](EML2#representative-mutation) in the original primary data, [low expression in BL](EML2#eml2-expression) and very few mutations reported in subsequent studies, this gene is very unlikely to be relevant in BL.
+Due to [minimal support](EML2#representative-mutation) in the original primary data and very few mutations reported in subsequent studies, this gene is very unlikely to be relevant in BL.

 ## History